camguage/data_viz/README.md

 ## Project1

-This plot uses data from the Pew Research Center: American Trends Panel Wave
+This plot uses data from the [Pew Research Center: American Trends Panel Wave 64](https://ropercenter.cornell.edu/ipoll/study/31117262).
+It explores the relationship between opinion of Donald Trump and two variables: Personal Financial Threat Posed by the COVID-19 Pandemic and Political Ideology.
+One point of note is that, while the proportion of respondents who "Strongly Disapprove" and